dabosch/gufi-pTx-2023/docs/Program.md

 This program is preliminary and subject to change!

 We welcome suggestions for possible topics and presentations.
-(Link)
+Please contact Dario Bosch if you want to share your knowledge!

 ### Day 1 (14.02.2023)